How to fix Outlook Error 500

 Sign out from Everywhere

-• After signing out, you can wait for a few minutes and then try accessing Outlook again.
+• After signing out, you can wait a few minutes and try accessing Outlook again.
 With any luck, the error should now be resolved.

 We Couldn’t find a mailbox for this account.
 Either they don’t have a mailbox or don’t have a license assigned.
 To fix it, contact your Email Admins and ask them to assign a valid license to your account using M365 Admin Portal per instructions.